| Ride Type: | Cable cars |

 Astrolift

-Twenty-five cars, each seating up to 5 guests, took riders to heights of 55 feet and transversed across the park at speeds of about 5 mph.
-Astrolift had two stations, one in the Modern/USA section that stood at today's site of Adventure Theater today, and another in the Texas section where the Texas Giant gift shop/photo booth is currently located.
+Twenty-five cars, each seating up to 5 guests, took riders to heights of 55 feet as they traversed across the park at speeds of 5 mph.
+Astrolift had two stations, one in the Modern/USA section that stood at today’s site of Justice League: Battle for Metropolis today, and another in the Texas section where the Texas Giant gift shop/photo booth is currently located.

-Despite some misconceptions, no fatal accidents ever occured on the Six Flags over Texas Astrolift.
+Despite some misconceptions, no fatal accidents ever occurred on the Six Flags over Texas Astrolift.
 Instead, incidents on virtually identical attractions were the major factor in the park closing the ride at the end of the 1980 season.
-Two fatal cable car accidents occured at fellow Six Flags parks in 1978.
-The next year, an accident involving the State Fair of Texas cable car ride hit particularly close to home when two gondolas fell 85 feet to the ground, killing one and injuring 18 others.
+Two fatal cable car accidents happened at other Six Flags parks in 1978.
+The next year, an accident involving the State Fair of Texas’ cable car ride hit particularly close to home when two gondolas fell 85 feet to the ground, killing one and injuring 18 others.

 Although the park never gave an official reason for the ride's removal, safety concerns were the likely cause of the Astrolift's ultimate demise.
 Even though it was shown that the State Fair's accident was the cause of operator negligence, the cable cars' image had already been tarnished and the public perceived the attractions as dangerous, not to mention insurers seeing the ride as a potential liability.
 Astrolift is reportedly still in storage somewhere in Arlington, but this has never been confirmed.
 An occasional rumor is heard of the park bringing Astrolift back, but such stories are likely nothing more than wishful thinking since if the park ever decided to bring back a cable-car ride, it's unlikely they'd re-install the original model instead of opting for a modern variation.